numbas/editor/docs/exam/reference.rst

     Adding questions to an exam and rearranging them.

 You can give a question a custom name, which will be shown to the student.
-In the "Sequential" :ref:`question navigation mode`, questions with custom names are not numbered and do not affect the numbering of other questions in the exam.
+In the "Sequential" :term:`question navigation mode`, questions with custom names are not numbered and do not affect the numbering of other questions in the exam.

 Click the pencil icon labelled :guilabel:`Edit this question` to edit an individual question.